amrav/amrav.github.io/_posts/2016-04-12-grand-viva.md

 **Me:** Sir, concurrency is about the time-independence of events.
 In other words, two events are concurrent if they cannot be ordered with respect to each other.
 Parallelism is about the time-simultaneity of events.
 In other words, two events are parallel if they are happening at the same physical time.
 Concurrency is a prerequisite for parallelism, but concurrency need not imply parallelism.

 *The profs look stunned.
-The exchange incredulous looks, then slowly, deeply, begin shaking their heads.*
+They exchange incredulous looks, then slowly, deeply, begin shaking their heads.*

 **Profs:** Do you actually know anything about concurrency?
 Give us an example of something that is concurrent but not parallel.